IYT MASTER OF YACHTS 200GT OR RYA YACHTMASTER - BRIDGING COURSE TO THE AUSTRALIAN MASTER <24M NEAR COASTAL

 What are the minimum entry requirements to apply for the bridging Course?

-- You must have a current IYT Master of Yachts 200T (Limited or Unlimited) or an RYA Yachtmaster (Offshore or Ocean) certificate as well as a current STCW95 qualification.
+- IYT Master of Yachts 200T (Limited or Unlimited) or an RYA Yachtmaster (Offshore or Ocean) commercially endorsed certificate.

 - You will need to go through a recognition of prior learning (RPL) process in order to achieve the Certificate III in Maritime Operations.
 Further information on this process can be found below.